fox-squirrels-2013/phase-2-guide/lightning-talks.md

 ### Thursday
 * Ben Titcomb - What is the different ways to use the css position property?
 * vanessa - How can I use $LOAD\_PATH to avoid using require\_relative?
+* Daniel Kimbel - What is the difference between abstraction and indirection?

 ### Friday